tbauriedel/resource-nexus/README.md

 # Development

-Please make sure the read the following guidelines before contributing to resource-nexus.
+Please make sure the read the following guidelines before contributing to `resource-nexus`.

 ## Commit messages

-Since this is a "mono-repository" for more than one component of resource-nexus, consistent commit names are important.
+Since this is a "mono-repository" for more than one component of `resource-nexus`, consistent commit names are important.
 This allows commits to be grouped and assigned to the corresponding component.

 Commit naming:
 - `gh-actions - ...`: Prefix for GitHub Action changes